Exploring the History of the Jones Act

 The Jones Act Protects “Seamen” and How It Applies to New Orleans Workers

-Furthermore, the vessel must be in navigation.
+Most importantly, the vessel must be in navigation.

 What Is a “Vessel in Navigation?”

 A vessel in navigation is a legal term that means the boat must be in operation, capable of movement, afloat, and works on navigable waters.
 Realize that the ship does not have to be moving or at sea for a person to be considered a seaman.
 If the vessel can move at any given point, it is a vessel in navigation.
-Therefore, a worker would be able to receive compensation even if they were injured on a boat that was sitting at a dock.

 Navigable Waters – What Qualifies